Danaozhong/cpp-finite-field-table-generator/README.md

-# sw.tool.galois_table_generator
-This tool can be used to generatre finiite fiels.
-I forgot why I wrote it, probably to prepare for some exam :)
+# Galois Table / Finite Field Generator

+This little tool can be used to generate a galois table.
+To be honest, by today I don't even know what a galois table was used for, but I remember that back then the output of this tool helped me greatly in the exam.

+I hope it helps you too :)